theotchlx/A-SABR/exercises/0-ion-tvgutil-parsing/README.md

 They both return a `Result` that can be **unwrapped** to the contact plan tuple.

+*Note: More attention was accorded to the A-SABR format (more on that later).
+Some limitations with the ION and TVGUtil formats might be lifted in the future, e.g., the current ION parser only supports one range per contact.*

 ### Options and Results

 `Option` is a templated type that allows to translate the fact that a variable can either have `Some(<value>)` or `None`.
 To access the value, we must **unwrap** the option to treat the two cases.
 To do so there are various ways, here are 3 of them: